 The healthcare professionals who practice acupuncture or acupuncturists can identify specific points called “trigger points”, which are related to physiological and anatomical structures such as junctions of the peripheral nerves.
 These acupuncture points are thought to stimulate your central nervous system and cause the release of chemicals into your muscles, spinal cord, and brain.
 This leads to the release of hormones that can influence the self-regulating system of your body.
 Studies have shown the effectiveness of acupuncture in the treatment of excessive menstrual bleeding.

-If you need any information or guidance regarding excessive menstrual bleeding, consult our highly knowledgeable gynecologists at Marina Del Rey Hospital.
+If you need any information or guidance regarding excessive menstrual bleeding, consult our highly knowledgeable gynecologists at Cedars-Sinai Marina del Rey Hospital.